 NM Areas Reviewed Findings Recommendations

 Clinicians entered a consult for HT

 services.

 Clinicians completed the HT enrollment

 requests or "consults."

 Clinicians documented contact with the

 patient to evaluate suitability for HT

 services.

 Clinicians documented the patient or

 caregiver's verbal informed consent for HT

 services.

 Clinicians documented assessments and

 treatment plans for HT patients.

-Providers signed HT assessments and
+Х Providers signed HT assessments and Providers did not sign 8 of 49 patients' We recommended that providers sign

 treatment plans.
+(16 percent) HT assessments and home telehealth assessments and

+treatment plans. treatment plans.

 Monthly monitoring notes were

 documented for each month of HT

 program participation.

 Documentation of HT enrollment (consult,

 screening, and/or initial assessment notes)

 was completed prior to the entry of

 monthly monitoring notes.